 I am a bit of an English nerd – and love everything to do with the written word and content marketing (obviously!).
-So I love reading annual prediction articles that highlight the trends to look out for that relate to these areas of my expertise and passion.
+So I love reading annual prediction articles that highlight the trends that relate to areas of my expertise and passion.

 Here is a summary of my key takeaways –